Do you want to write math equations in WordPress?

 Writing mathematical and scientific equations in WordPress is difficult due to the lack of support for the characters in HTML.

-We will start off with an easy solution first before showing how to use MathML or LaTeX in WordPress.
+We will start with an easy solution before showing how to use MathML or LaTeX in WordPress.
 You can use the quick links below to jump to the method you want to use:

 Method 1: Writing Math Equations in WordPress Using Unicode Characters